junxit/us-congress-bills-116/metadata.md

 - 2019-03-08 — Introduced in House
 - 2019-03-08 — Introduced in House
 - 2019-03-08 — Referred to the House Committee on Homeland Security.
+- 2019-03-13 — Committee Consideration and Mark-up Session Held.
+- 2019-03-13 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2019-03-28 — Placed on the Union Calendar, Calendar No. 9.
+- 2019-03-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-23.
+- 2019-03-28 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-23.